-Often people with disabilities don’t travel as it can be difficult to find accommodation which can suit them.
+Often people with disabilities don’t travel as it can be difficult to find accommodation that can suit them.

-When we think of disabilities, immediately there are thoughts of wheelchairs, however this only relates to 7% of visitors to Scotland.
-People with disabilities which need support include people with dementia, autism, deafness or rely on guide dogs.
+When we think of disabilities, immediately there are thoughts of wheelchairs, however, this only relates to 7% of visitors to Scotland.
+People with disabilities who need support include people with dementia, autism, deafness, or rely on guide dogs.

 By considering disabilities and what the people living with them could need, you could open up a new market as discussed during the roundtable of the ASSC Conference of 2018.

-Being more attractive to people with disabilities and their travel partners, opens a large profitable market to your business.
+Being more attractive to people with disabilities and their travel partners opens a large profitable market for your business.

-This may require adjustments your property, or a change to the services and processes that you have.
+This may require adjustments to your property or a change to the services and processes that you have.

 It helps to provide clear information on what can and cannot be done in the property, for example, if there are steps to the front door, it is useful to explain this.

-VisitScotland have an Access Guide and an Online Guide related to service, which are useful resources.
+VisitScotland has an Access Guide and an Online Guide related to service, which are useful resources.
 There is also a website called Euans Guide as they can give you useful information on this.

 Guest experiences in your holiday rentals

-This is a key factor which separates holiday rentals from hotels, and should be marketed for their individualism.
+This is a key factor that separates holiday rentals from hotels and should be marketed for their individualism.

 He suggested some points to consider: